Vespertine: Tracks 1–6

+Tracks 7–12

 "Frosti" fades into "Aurora", while "a warm, faintly crunchy sound" is heard.
 These are samples of footsteps in the snow—the work of Matmos—re-appropriated as the song's "subtly shifting beat".
 "Aurora" has been described as "something that appeals to a child-like imagination", and having a "magical and airy quality".
-In the lyrics, she addresses a Nature goddess, and sings about "literally dissolving with pleasure" as she "prays to become one with the pure color of the northern lights".
+In the lyrics, she addresses a Nature goddess, and sings about "literally dissolving with pleasure" as she "prays to become one with… the northern lights".
 One of Björk's broodiest compositions, "An Echo, a Stain" is underpinned by a creeping choir line and nibbling clicks, and features an "unresolved, ominous tension" that is atypical of her writing style.
 Most of the song's lyrics speak directly to incidents in Sarah Kane's 1998 dark-themed play Crave, so much so that it was titled "Crave" up to the last minute.
 "Sun in My Mouth" is an adaptation of E. E. Cummings' poem "I will wade out/Till my thighs are steeped in burning flowers", with an emphasis on the vocal and accompaniment provided by a string orchestra, a harp, and soft electronica.
 The track's lyrics have been considered a "startling allusion to masturbation", positioned "within the fantasy-like imagery of burning flowers, sea-girls, darkness and the sun".
-This track, and the album in general, have a "resounding message of sexual liberation" that reinforces Björk's "resistance to the socially constructed categories of gender", which has generated analysis associating it with Donna Haraway's 1983 essay, A Cyborg Manifesto.

 "Heirloom" alters "between what sounds like a samba preset on a vintage Wurlitzer organ and skittering breakbeats, and is decorated with inverted synthtones and analog keyboards".
 The song's lyrics tell a "fuzzy story" about a recurring dream, while "[likening] the art of singing to swallowing and exhaling 'glowing lights'" as Björk sings: "During the night/They do a trapeze walk/Until they're in the sky/Right above my bed".
 Film director Harmony Korine wrote "Harm of Will"'s lyrics.
 The Slate album review noted the minimalist nature of the track, pointing out a lack of hook, beat and melody.
 It is a slow song, as is the closing track, "Unison".
 The latter "[contains] a refrain directly inspired by [Björk's] experience in Dancer in the Dark and a healthy dollop of self-effacing humor evoked to counter the balance".
 It "brings beats and strings together in a final crescendo that also manages to incorporate a little jungle".